 Student Success Committee (SSC)

 The Penn State Beaver Student Success Committee (SSC) focuses on concerns and information related to students regarding situations that impact success, support, academic progress, health, wellness, and safety.
 The committee is here to support student satisfaction and retention.

-The SSC drives student support initiatives, including New Student Orientation (NSO), New Student Day, and Early Progress Report (EPR) interventions as well as two campaigns called "Save your Academic Life.
-ASK ME for Help!” and “Stop Before You Drop!"
+The SSC drives student support initiatives, including New Student Orientation (NSO), Early Progress Report (EPR) interventions, and campaigns empowering students to seek help on campus.

 What are the goals of the Student Success Committee?

 Support and follow-up referrals will be made to the appropriate academic, administrative, and student affairs personnel as well as the campus Behavior Threat Management (BTM) Team as needed.
-The committee chair(s) and members will provide liaisons as needed depending upon the concern(s) identified relative to unit operations.
+The SSC Committee chair(s) and members will provide liaisons as needed depending upon the concern(s) identified that are relative to unit operations.
 This committee is not meant to replace personal counseling intervention, academic advising, or other individual interventions by faculty, academic advisors, and/or staff.
-The SSC also develops cross-unit strategies and processes to continuously improve services and streamline operations to better support student success and retention.
+The SSC also develops cross-unit strategies and processes to continually improve services and streamline operations in order to better support student success and retention.

 Students will be proactively identified if they meet any of the following criteria.
-This is not an exhaustive list and reasonable judgment related to concern(s) should and will be used.
+This is not an exhaustive list, so reasonable judgment related to any concerns should and will be used.

 - Students admitted on academic condition(s)